thunderbird89/esf/stories/story-knock-knock.md

 The Federation had humiliated them.
 Those mysterious human representatives, operating with Xenari backing, had defied Ryzak superiority again and again.
 The *Cormorant* gambit, the ambush that had cost them three frigates and valuable intelligence operatives.
 The other encounters, each one ending in unexpected resistance and Ryzak losses.

 But the Federation was small, secretive, operating in the shadows.
-The humans themselves—billions of them on their homeworld—had never faced the Ryzak.
+The humans themselves - billions of them on their homeworld - had never faced the Ryzak.
 Had never even met an alien species.
 They were defenseless, unaware, completely unprepared for what was coming.

 But no longer.

 If the humans wanted to hide behind Xenari protection, then the Ryzak would simply remove that protection.
 A pre-emptive strike, executed before the humans could coordinate with their benefactors, before the Xenari could respond with their superior numbers.

 Sol system had no stargate.
-Without a jump beacon, interstellar travel to the system was impossible—the only way in or out was through the Xenari jump beacon near Jupiter.
+Without a jump beacon, interstellar travel to the system was impossible - the only way in or out was through the Xenari jump beacon near Jupiter.
 And with the encryption keys now in Ryzak possession, that beacon could be accessed.
 A subjugation flotilla could bridge directly into the system, bypass the normal security protocols, and strike before anyone knew they were coming.

 Kresh'tar's mandibles clicked in anticipation.